jodesarro/scalar-surface-frozen-waves/README.md

 # Surface Frozen Waves Intensity
 A C++ routine to evaluate the intensity of Surface Frozen Waves (SFWs) [[1](#references)].
 The code is a structured routine that may need improvement.
-It is not a "Clean Code", but it works!

 ## Usage
 After compiling, the program must be executed with the following parameters passed as arguments, 'nr ni l0 Q N L P cut_axis cut_value xmin xmax xpoints ymin ymax ypoints zmin zmax zpoints is_nonresistant file_in file_out', where: